Roberto Reyes Barreiro

-Roberto Reyes Barreiro (Izamal, Yucatan, Mexico, Mexico 1871—Veracruz, Veracruz, Mexico 1928) was an activist, surgeon, and political leader in the Mexican states of Yucatán and Veracruz.
-Reyes Barreiro was the founder of the local Red Cross chapter in Veracruz, as well as a 33rd Degree Mason.
+Roberto Reyes Barreiro (1871–1928) was an activist, surgeon, and political leader in the Mexican states of Yucatán and Veracruz.
+Reyes Barreiro was the founder of the local Red Cross chapter in the city of Veracruz, as well as a 33rd Degree Mason.
 He was a published author and poet, and wrote articles, essays, short stories, and editorials for the Veracruz newspaper, El Dictamen.

 Early life

-Born into a family of doctors, attorneys, and intellectuals, Roberto Reyes Barreiro was the sixth of 12 children.
+Born into a family of doctors, attorneys, and intellectuals in Izamal, Yucatán, Roberto Reyes Barreiro was the sixth of 12 children.
 He graduated with honors from the Universidad Autónoma de Yucatán in Mérida, where he excelled academically as well as in campus politics.
-It was there that he discovered his oratorical ability and his admiration for Left-leaning politicos, especially Marx and Engels; Reyes Barreiro leaned to the political Left for the entirety of his adult life.
+It was there that he discovered his oratorical ability and his admiration for Left-leaning thinkers, especially Marx and Engels; Reyes Barreiro leaned to the political Left for the entirety of his adult life.